 Using only the chain stitch and single crochet stitch, this pattern takes on interesting textures based on the selected yarn.

 Many of my crocheted items are created from basic stitches and adjusted to the size and shape that I want.
 Most of my handcrafted crochet items are flat – scarves, tote bags, or afghans, and do not require extensive shaping or increases/decreases.

 Here are three examples of recent design projects using the woven stitch.

 The Woven Stitch

 Example 1.
-Woven Stitch -Single crochet stitches worked in single chain spaces Easy/Beginner
+Woven Stitch -Single crochet stitches in single chain spaces

 This is a softly textured stitch that is one of my favorites for baby afghans and scarves.
 It is lightweight and the stitches are simple, making it a wonderfully fast project for crochet.
 The stitch is available on page 373 of the Complete Guide to Needlework (Reader’s Digest) book.
-This book is a long-time favorite and usually available at Amazon.com for about $5 plus shipping costs. (see disclosures)
+This book is a long-time favorite and has many projects beyond crochet and knitting.

 The design requires a chain in multiple of 3 chains plus 3.
 What that means is to make the item to the width that you want and verify that the stitch count is a multiple of 3, then add 3 more chain stitches before turning.
 The second row is 1 single crochet in alternate chain stitches of the starting chain with a chain stitch between each single crochet.
 So, in other words, create the chain and turn at the end.
 Single crochet, chain 1, single crochet to the end of the row and turn, repeat.